-The Company's strategy for reinsurance counterparties is to cede the business to reinsurers with proven financial capacity.
-The transfer of Solunion is mainly directed to the reinsurers of the shareholders Euler Hermes and MAPFRE, and aims to benefit from its wide capacity and high credit quality.
+In the case of reinsurance counterparties, the Group's strategy is to transfer business to reinsurers of proven financial capacity.
+The transfer of Solunion is aimed primarily at reinsurers belonging to the shareholder groups, Euler Hermes and MAPFRE, and aims to benefit from its extensive capacity and high credit quality.